Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 Additionally, barn owls have been known to consume birds such as quail or songbirds if their normal prey is unavailable due to cold temperatures or depleted populations.

-Barn owls benefit farmers and gardeners as they help keep rodent populations under control without using chemical pesticides or traps; they also make excellent neighbors with their loud barking voices providing musical entertainment day and night!
+Barn owls benefit farmers and gardeners by helping keep rodent populations under control without using chemical pesticides or traps.
+They also make excellent neighbors, and their loud barking voices provide musical entertainment day and night!

 3. Long-eared Owl